itikhon0v/itikhon0v.github.io/md/qa-no-bs.md

-Applied QA: How not to drown
+Applied QA: How Not To Drown
 2025-05-06
 web, qa, getting-things-done